INFORMSJoC/2024.0546/src/Comp/DaE/readme.md

   a subnetwork.
 Its (i, j)-th element equals 1 if agent j is contained in the i-th subnetwork and 0 otherwise.

-- `solution1.m`: to figure out the pairwise stable subnetworks with an exhaustive searching. (in this process, we only focus on the non-robust links and label all the candidate networks with the function `decom`).
+- `solution1.m`: to figure out the pairwise stable subnetworks with exhaustive searching. (in this process, we only focus on the non-robust links and label all the candidate networks with the function `decom`).

   Input: group, a 1 × N vector that records a subnetwork.